Top 7 Health Benefits of Caraway Seeds

 Origin, Distribution and Composition

-The Caraway plant is a biennial herb usually with a fleshy root and slender, branched stems.
-It has feather-like leaves divided into very narrow segments and small white flowers.
-The fruit, when ripe, splits into narrow, elongated carpets, which are curved. pointed at the ends and have four longitudinal ridges on the surface.
-The dried fruits or seeds, brown in color, are hard and sharp to touch.
-They have a pleasant odor, aromatic flavor, somewhat sharp taste and leave a somewhat warm feeling in the mouth.
+The caraway plant is a biennial herb with a fleshy root and slender, branched stems.
+It features feather-like leaves divided into fine segments and small white flowers.
+When ripe, its fruit splits into narrow, curved, and pointed segments with four longitudinal ridges.
+The dried fruits (commonly called seeds) are brown, hard, and sharp to the touch, with a warm taste and aromatic fragrance.

 Healing Power and Curative Properties

-Canrone, isolated from caraway oil, is used as anthelmintic, especially in removing hookworms from the intestines.
+Carvone, the active compound in caraway oil, is used as an anthelmintic to remove hookworms from the intestines.

-Caraway seed oil is used orally in overcoming bad breath or insipid taste.
+Caraway seed oil is traditionally used to freshen breath and eliminate unpleasant mouth taste.

 Other Uses